-I recently received the new Brød & Taylor Sahara Food Dehydrator, a superbly designed dehydrator that eliminates the reason why I’ve not bought one previously: this one folds up into a compact little package for storage.
-Upon receiving it ideas for its use in a baking recipe swirled around in my head, everything from dehydrating my own spent beer grains to making diastatic malt to dehydrating veggies and fruits of all kinds.
-I settled on making a recipe I’ve meant to tackle for a while now: a cinnamon raisin sourdough bread.
+I recently received a new Brød & Taylor Sahara Food Dehydrator (they provided it to me for this sponsored post), a superbly designed dehydrator that eliminates the reason why I've not bought one previously: this one folds up into a compact little package for storage.
+Upon receiving it, ideas for its use in a baking recipe swirled around in my head, everything from dehydrating my own spent beer grains to making diastatic malt to dehydrating veggies and fruits of all kinds.
+I settled on making a recipe I've meant to tackle for a while now: a cinnamon raisin sourdough bread.

 Buying and Preparing Raisins

 If you don't have a food dehydrator, pick up some Thompson raisins at the market for this bake.
 They'll work quite well (but won't be as plump and pack the same flavor, to be sure).
 I'd suggest soaking the store-bought raisins for a few hours, or overnight, before incorporating them into your dough (I didn't find this necessary with homemade raisins).
 Soaking will allow them to absorb water and help prevent burning in the oven if they find their way to the outside of your dough.
 Be sure to drain them thoroughly before use.

 Cinnamon Raisin Sourdough Bread Recipe